Stars1233/circuitpython-weekly-newsletter/_drafts/template.md

 [![PyLadiesCon](../assets/2025mmdd/pyladies25.jpg)](https://conference.pyladies.com/2025-pyladiescon-is-back/)

 PyLadiesCon returns December 5–7, 2025.
 100% online conference designed for our global community.
 Talks, workshops, panels, and community fun – [PyLadies](https://conference.pyladies.com/2025-pyladiescon-is-back/).

+**Coming in 2026**

+* The Open Source Hardware Association Open Hardware Summit is coming to Berlin, Germany on May 23rd and 24th, 2025.

 **Send Your Events In**